PawseySC/singularity-containers/_episodes/32-writable-trinity.md

 ```
 {: .bash}

-and then discuss how to use the Linux tools `dd` and `mkfs.ext3` to create and format an empty *ext3* file system image, which we will call `my_overlay`.
+and then discuss how to use the Linux tools `dd` and `mkfs.ext3` to create and format an empty *ext3* filesystem image, which we will call `my_overlay`.
 These Linux tools typically require `sudo` privileges to run.
 However, we can bypass this requirement by using the ones provided inside a standard *Ubuntu* container.
-The following command looks a bit cumbersome, but is indeed just an idiomatic syntax to achieve our goal:
+The following command looks a bit cumbersome, but is indeed just an idiomatic syntax to achieve our goal with Singularity (up to versions 3.7.x):

 ```
 $ export COUNT="200"